Ashmit0/bindata-iv/README.md

 	- `end_date`  (Optional)  : range of dates in "YYYYMMDD" format to calcute the IVs.
 (Make sure to pass strings here like '20250519'.
 Its okay to include weekends)

+	- `num_gaps` (Optional) : number of strikes above and bellow the ATM strike to consider for analyis.

 To make a query for an underlying with a specified expiary for a given date range, the `underlying`, `start_date`, `end_date` and `exp` must be provided either in the yaml file or in the teminal command itself.